 Melissa Myozen Blacker teaches the Koan practice of asking again and again, “Who am I?”
-Every time an answer arises set it aside.
-Eventually, answers stops coming, replaced by a feeling of profound wonder.
+Every time an answer arises, set it aside.
+Eventually, answers stop coming, replaced by a feeling of profound wonder.

 Do you ever ask yourself about the meaning of life?
 Do you sometimes look around at this burning world and say, “WTF?”
 Maybe you have asked your parents, teachers, or clergy for guidance, and then felt frustrated by their answers.
 Perhaps you continue to have seemingly unanswerable questions that preoccupy you.